mozilla-l10n/localizer-documentation/src/tools/pontoon/resources.md

 <!-- toc -->

-Pontoon features built-in access to different translation memories.
-These resources are available in the translation workspace.
-Machinery may also be accessed via the navigation bar as a standalone web page.
+Pontoon features built-in access to different [translation memories](glossary.md#translation-memory) and tools to support translators in their work.

 ## History

 Pontoon displays the translation history for strings below the editor.
-The current approved translation for a source string appears at the top and all previous suggestions and translations beneath.
+The current approved translation for a source string appears at the top, with all previous suggestions and translations beneath.

 ![History tab](../../assets/images/pontoon/resources/history.png)

-Each translation history entry contains:
+Each entry contains:
 * The name of the translator and their profile picture (linking to their profile).
 * How long ago the entry was submitted (hover over to see the full date and time as a tooltip).
 * The translation.
 * Icons indicating translation status (see below).
-* Translation comments. `COMMENT` will display the number of comments, if any exist for the translation.
+* [Translation comments](glossary.md#comment). `COMMENT` will display the number of comments, if any exist for the translation.

 Icons to the right indicate the status of each translation:
 * The solid green circle with checkmark indicates that the translation has been approved.